tanabee/gas-codelab/docs/codelab.md

 }
 ```

-If you would like to apply search filter, you can assign value to searchText.
+If you would like to apply search filters, you can assign value to searchText.
 You can confirm search operators [here](https://support.google.com/mail/answer/7190?hl=en).

 Click **Run** button.

 ![Authorization popup](img/authorization-required.png)
-Then authentication popup will be shown.
+Then an authentication popup will be shown.
 You need to allow this project to access Gmail resources.
 Click **Review Permissions**.

 ![Choose a account](img/choose-account.png)
-Choose a account that you are using in this codelab.
+Choose an account that you are using in this codelab.

 ![Application verification](img/verify-app.png)
 ![Application verification advanced](img/verify-app-advanced.png)
-To verify this app, click **Advanced** and click bottom link **Go to ...**.
+To verify this app, click **Advanced** and click the bottom link **Go to ...**.
 If it doesn't be displayed, skip this step.

 ![Allow authentication](img/allow-auth.png)
 Then the scope you need to allow is displayed.
-Click **Allow** button. it will go back to Script editor and run the script.
+Click **Allow** button.
+It will go back to Script editor and run the script.

 ![Allow authentication](img/gmail-threads.png)
 See the logs.
 Then you can see Array of GmailThread.
-You succeeded to retrieve emails for only 5 rows code!
-Because of this popup authentication flow, you don't need to implement authentication codes and you can make it easy.
+You succeeded to retrieve emails for only 5 lines of code!
+Because of this popup authentication flow, you don't need to implement authentication codes and you can make it easier than ever.

 ## Parse Gmail messages

 In the previous section, we could retrieve Gmail threads.
-We'd like message subject, body, from, to, date in this time.
+We'd like to retrieve the message subject, body, from, to, and date in this time.
 So, we need to get messages from `GmailThread`.

 ![GmailThread.getMessages reference](img/reference-getmessages.png)
 Visit Apps Script reference.
 GmailThread class has [getMessages()](https://developers.google.com/apps-script/reference/gmail/gmail-thread#getmessages) method and it returns Array of GmailMessage.
 Click **GmailMessagge** link and see the methods.